Integration Courses

 • people who are not familiar with the Latin alphabet but can read and write in another language.

-For fast learners, there are so-called intensive courses, in which they learn the same as everyone else in regular integration courses but in less time.
+For fast learners, there are intensive courses, in which they learn the same as everyone else in regular integration courses but in less time.

 Whether you can participate in an integration course depends on your residence status.

 I have a residence permit: In principle, all foreign citizens (living in Germany for at least one year) who have obtained a residence permit because of their employment, or due to family reunification or by virtue of their recognition as asylum seekers, refugees or individual entitled to subsidiary protection can take part in an integration course.
 The only exceptions are children, adolescents and young adults who attend school and those who already speak German well enough.
-Holders of a residence permit in accordance with Section 25 (5) of the Residence Act can apply for participation in the integration course.
+Holders of a residence permit in accordance with §25 (5) and §24 of the Residence Act can apply for participation in the integration course.
 You can find out more in the section "Where and how can I register for an integration course?".

 I have a temporary residence permit ("Aufenthaltgestattung"): If your asylum procedure is ongoing, your right to participate depends on your country of origin or date of entry to Germany:

 • If you come from a country with a "solid prospect to stay" ("guter Bleibeperspektive"), you can take part in an integration course.
 Currently, asylum seekers from Eritrea, Somalia, Syria and Afghanistan are considered to have a "solid prospect to stay" in Germany.
 To participate, you first need to apply.
 To learn more, read the section: "Where and how can I register for an integration course?".
-Important: If you are currently in a “Dublin procedure”, you cannot take part in an Integration course.

 • For all other countries, the following rule applies: If you came to Germany before 31.07.
-2019, and you are registered as a jobseeker at the Federal Employment Agency or in case you work or are going through a vocational training programme, you may take part in an integration course after three months.
+2019, and you are registered as a jobseeker at the Federal Employment Agency or, in case you work or are going through a vocational training programme, you may take part in an integration course after three months.
 To do so, you need to apply first.
 To learn more, read the section: "Where and how can I register for an integration course?"

 I have a tolerated stay permit ("Duldung"): With a tolerated stay, in principle, you are not entitled to participate in an integration course.
-There are, however, exceptions to this general rule: People who have an "Ermessensduldung" (according to §60a paragraph 2, sentence 3 of the Residence Act) may attend an integration course.
-A tolerated stay for the purpose of vocational training ("Ausbildungsduldung") and a tolerated stay for the purpose of employment ("Beschäftigungsduldung ") are considered types of "Ermessensduldung".
-If you have a type of "Ermessensduldung", you must submit an application to the BAMF to attend an integration course.
+There are, however, exceptions to this general rule.
+Namely, people who have an "Ermessensduldung" (according to §60a paragraph 2, sentence 3 of the Residence Act), a tolerated stay for the purpose of vocational training ("Ausbildungsduldung") or a tolerated stay for the purpose of employment ("Beschäftigungsduldung ") may attend an integration course.
+If you have one of these types of "Duldung", you must submit an application to the BAMF to attend an integration course.
 You can read more in the section "Where and how can I register for an integration course?".

 • Children, adolescents and young adults attending school